sci-42ver/SDF_exercise_solution/README.md

 18: practical
 19: `substitution-instance?`
 20: `((?? x) 3)` (with tests in `SDF_exercises/software/sdf/unification/gjs-test.scm` but not reference implementation)
+21: see the above
+22: `tree->lazy-graph` based on the code base naming conventions.
+23: `all-rook-moves`
 - Here better to do 4.4.3. exercises after learning compiler...
 - [x] 1
   - same as SICP `(married Mickey ?who)`